Article contents

 A mortgage broker will get to know your individual circumstances and what mortgage would be best for you, and then go off and search all the different mortgage lenders to find the best deal for you.
 And, they’ll even handle all the paperwork (mortgage application) for you too.

-You can simply put the kettle on and put your feet up, knowing an expert is sorting everything, and that you’ll be getting the best deal out there.
+You can simply put your feet up, knowing an expert is sorting everything, and that you’ll be getting the best deal out there.

-Trying to do it yourself and not paying the mortgage broker fee could end up costing you a lot more in the long run by ending up on the wrong mortgage – it’s not often worth it.
+Trying to do it yourself could end up costing you a lot more in the long run by ending up on the wrong mortgage – however you can get a rough idea of costs with our mortgage comparison table.

 You might have heard of equity release, and they are similar to retirement mortgages, or mortgages for over 50s, however they’re suited to people who own their own home already, often outright without a mortgage, and want to borrow fairly large sums of money – which can represent a large part of the property value.